cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 When creating your queries, keep these limitations in mind:

 - The query syntax of CDAP is a subset of the variant of SQL that was first defined by Apache Hive.
-- Writing into a Stream using SQL is not allowed.
+- Writing into a Stream using SQL is not supported.
-- The SQL command ``DELETE`` is not allowed.
+- The SQL command ``DELETE`` is not supported.
 - When addressing your streams in queries, you need to prefix the stream name with the CDAP namespace ``cdap_stream_``.
-For example, if your Stream is named ``Purchases``, then the corresponding table name is ``cdap_user_purchases``.
-Note that the table name is lower-case.
+For example, if your Stream is named ``Purchases``, then the corresponding table name is ``cdap_stream_purchases``.
+Note that the table name is all lower-case, regardless of how it was defined.
 - CDAP uses a custom storage handler to read Streams through Hive.
 This means that queries must be run through CDAP and not directly through Hive unless you place CDAP jars in your Hive classpath.
 This also means that Streams cannot be queried directly by Impala.
-If you wish to use Impala to explore data in a Stream, you can create an Adapter that converts Stream data into a ``TimePartitionedFileSet``, as described at :ref:`advanced-adapters`.
+If you wish to use Impala to explore data in a Stream, you can create an Adapter that converts Stream data into a ``TimePartitionedFileSet``, as described in :ref:`advanced-adapters`.
 - Some versions of Hive may try to create a temporary staging directory at the table location when executing queries.
-  If you are seeing permissions errors, try setting ``hive.exec.stagingdir`` in your Hive configuration to ``/tmp/hive-staging``.
+  If you are seeing permission errors, try setting ``hive.exec.stagingdir`` in your Hive configuration to ``/tmp/hive-staging``.

 For more examples of queries, please refer to the `Hive language manual
 <https://cwiki.apache.org/confluence/display/Hive/LanguageManual>`__.